 Hazardous to high risk people and public healthMore than 300

-API system includes 5 major air pollutants which could cause potential harm to human health should they reach unhealthy levels.
-The air pollutants included in Malaysia's API are ozone (O3), carbon monoxide (CO), nitrogen dioxide (NO2), sulphur dioxide (SO2) and particulate matter with a diameter of less than 10 micron (PM10).
+API system includes 6 major air pollutants which could cause potential harm to human health should they reach unhealthy levels.
+The air pollutants included in Malaysia's API are ozone (O3), carbon monoxide (CO), nitrogen dioxide (NO2), sulphur dioxide (SO2), particulate matter with a diameter of less than 2.5 micron (PM2.5) and particulate matter with a diameter of less than 10 micron (PM10).

 At present, we cannot forecast the API readings, but we are working closely with other countries in the sub-region under the Regional Haze Training Network programmes on this matter.